chemicalweaponsresearch/thermal_fogger/10-foreword.Rmd

 ### Licenses {-}

 This book it created under a [dual license](https://github.com/chemicalweaponsresearch/thermal_fogger/blob/main/LICENSE.md) that recognizes a separation between the software and non-software components.
-All underlying documents (photos, etc.) are cited in the [References](#References) amd do not indicate the original licensor endorses this book or its authors.
+All underlying documents (photos, etc.) are cited in the [References](#References) and references do not indicate the original licensor endorses this book or its authors.

 ### Acknowledgments {-}